Mayfield throws TD, OBJ sits as Browns beat ‘Skins 30-10

 Hall of Fame quarterback and longtime announcer Sonny Jurgensen is abruptly retiring from broadcasting.
 The 84-year-old released a statement in which he thanked Washington fans “for being so generous to me and our teams, we owe it all to you.”

-Jurgensen had a cannon-like arm.
-He passed for 32,224 yards and 255 touchdowns in 18 seasons for the Redskins and Philadelphia Eagles.
+Jurgensen passed for 32,224 yards and 255 touchdowns in 18 seasons for the Redskins and Philadelphia Eagles.
 He retired from playing after the 1974 season.

 STEPPING UP